-- 9. Support older people to age well and maintain dignity and independence in their later. - ignity and independence in neir later. - 10.
+- 9. Support older people to age well and maintain dignity and independence in their later. - their later. - 10.
 Looking after the environment now and for the future. - 11.
 Improving the highway and transport infrastructure and connectivity. - 12.
 Promoting Welshlanguage and culture.